Be patient toward all that is unsolved in your heart and try to love the questions themselves.

 The feedback we avoid often holds the greatest potential for growth.
 Leaning into discomfort can reveal blind spots, spark learning, and strengthen our relationships.
 Sometimes, the lesson we need most is hidden just behind the feedback we fear.

-Go deeper: Reflect on how avoidance may be protecting ego — and what might open up if they leaned into discomfort.
+• Go deeper: Reflect on how avoidance may be helping you protect your ego — and what might open up if you leaned into discomfort.

 8. How are your actions and behaviors impacting the wellbeing and growth of those around you?